Marion Ross: Recent roles: 1996–present

 In 2007, Ross appeared in Music Within.
 In 2007 and 2010, she played Ida Holden on ABC's Brothers & Sisters.
 In June 2008, the Albert Lea Civic Theater in Albert Lea, Minnesota, changed its name to the Marion Ross Performing Arts Center.
 That year, Ross played Aunt Lucille in the film Superhero Movie, and in 2009 she appeared in a guest spot on The New Adventures of Old Christine.

 In 2010, Ross guest-starred on Nurse Jackie and Grey's Anatomy, and appeared in the Cartoon Network television film Scooby-Doo!
 Curse of the Lake Monster as Mrs. Trowburg.
 In 2013, she guest-starred on both Major Crimes and The Middle, and in 2014 on Two and a Half Men.
 In September 2015, she began making brief appearances on MeTV to share her memories of her Happy Days co-stars.

-In 2021, Ross announced that she had officially retired from acting.
-She has, however, continued to make several small appearances in various online projects.
+In 2020, Ross played Mrs. Genzinger in the Hallmark Christmas television movie Signed Sealed Delivered For Christmas.
+In 2021, Ross retired from acting, but continued to make several small appearances in various online projects.
+In 2024, she returned to SpongeBob SquarePants, reprising her role as Grandma SquarePants in the season 14 episode "Don't Make Me Laugh".

-Personal life

-Ross lives in Cardiff by the Sea, a neighborhood of the city of Encinitas, California, in northern San Diego County.
-In July 2011, she served as grand marshal of the Cardiff Centennial Celebrations.
-Ross lived in Los Angeles, with her husband, actor Paul Michael, before his death.

-Ross's two children also work in entertainment.
-Son Jim Meskimen's credits include How the Grinch Stole Christmas and appearances on Whose Line Is It Anyway?
-Marion and Jim have both acted in The Boondocks and Kung Fu Panda: Legends of Awesomeness (although not always in the same episodes).
-Daughter Ellen Plummer was a writer/producer on Friends.